doug-wade/clefs/README.md

 # Sure, but why would _I_ use clefs?

-Write through from a local file system or local storage to a cloud file storage provider.
+Write through from a cache to a local file system or browser local storage and to a cloud file storage provider with a single call.
 Has a pleasant promise-based interface that works nicely with async and await.

 #### Special Thanks